|

 Scraps and HS TrianglesDon't you find it inspiring to read and watch others online who are sharing how they approach a situation you are experiencing in your own life?
 You never know what will spark an idea causing you to tweak or completely change the way you do something.
 Since I hosted the Conquer Your Fabrics Scrap Summit in November 2023, I have found myself drawn to other quilters and sewists who are using scraps.
 I love seeing their projects and organizing solutions.
 I'm always searching for ways to improve my own systems.
 In January, I signed up and started receiving email newsletters from Amy Lollis (amylollisdesigns.com).
 She had just started a scrap challenge and I was looking forward to seeing her approach to scraps.
 She has some great ideas but it was weeks 4 and 5 of her challenge, that caught my eye.
 Week 4 was about using crumbs to make half-square triangles.
 In the week 5 post, Amy shared an image that showed 20 different ways to arrange the half-square triangles.
 Curious about the first 3 weeks of her challenge?
 You'll find links in the Week 4 blog post.
 RP NewsIn 2020 when I decided to turn my blog into a business, Rebecca Page Patterns played an important part in my transition from teaching elementary students in person to teaching sewing to adults online.
 I taught 8 classes in 6 of her summits which gave me the confidence to host my own summit in November 2023.
 In May 2023 it was announced that Rebecca Page (the person) sold her part of the pattern company to her co-founder and the company name would change to You.Make.
 On February 28, 2024, I received a weekly email from an organization I belong to, Craft Industry Alliance.
 In the email there was a linked article titled Rebecca Page ReBrands Then Quietly Shuts Down.
 To say I was shocked would be an understatement.
 A link I tried a couple of weeks ago didn't work, but I figured it was a temporary glitch.
 I had no idea the company shut down and quickly clicked on the link to read the article.
 My business got its start from the Rebecca Page summits, and many of my initial email subscribers attended her summits.
 You may be one of them.
 In the last section of the article, it mentions You.Make. currently has an active Etsy shop and there is a link to it.
 Etsy messages are the only way the current owner is communicating with customers.
 I don't know anything more than what was in the article.
 If you were a customer of Rebecca Page, I thought it was important you had this information.
 That's all for now.
 Until next time...
 Are you new to the Snappy Scissors newsletter?
 You can check out past editions HERE. |

 Whether you are brand new to sewing, have been at it a while, or took a break and are getting back to it, I can help.
-As the sewist, quilter, and content creator at theruffledpurse.com, my goal is to support, empower, and inspire quilters and sewers to organize and take control of their time, space, and resources so they can spend more time making and creating.
+As the sewist and quilter behind The Ruffled Purse website, my mission is to help women who feel creatively stuck build a maintainable sewing rhythm so they can turn scraps and other fabric into meaningful projects whenever they want.